rostyslavkorzhov/rostyslav/README.md

 [Join the AlignUI Community](https://discord.gg/alignui)

-# Rostyslav
+# Best of E-commerce

+A curated gallery showcasing the best e-commerce brands and their design patterns.

-Built with AlignUI Starter Template and Next.js
+Built with Next.js, Supabase, and AlignUI design system.

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Features

-- 🔸 Includes all styles
-- 🔸 Ready-to-use Tailwind setup
+- 🔸 Brand gallery with filtering and search
-- 🔸 All base components included
+- 🔸 Screenshot capture and management
-- 🔸 All utils included
+- 🔸 Admin dashboard for content management
-- 🔸 Inter font setup
+- 🔸 Authentication and user management
-- 🔸 Dark mode toggle included
+- 🔸 Responsive design with dark mode support

 ## Getting Started